10% Off All Oris Watches - Shop Now

 Rolex Winding Instructions

 One of the most significant limitations of automatic watches is their tendency to stop running if they don't receive sufficient wear throughout the day.
 The power reserve, which is the amount of time a watch can continue running without being worn or wound, varies between different movements.
 Some modern calibers boast impressive power reserves spanning multiple days, but most traditional mechanical movements, including all Rolex models, typically offer power reserves ranging from 48 to 72 hours.
+Users can consult with their Rolex user manual for details about a specific watch.

 For those who only wear their watch during the workweek, a timepiece with a 48-hour power reserve may not still be running by Monday morning if it was last worn on Friday evening.
 Consequently, the watch will need to be restarted and reset at the start of each week.
 To avoid the inconvenience of resetting their watches every Monday, many mechanical watch owners prefer to keep their timepieces running continuously, assuming they are worn daily.